ywiyogo/CarND1-P5-VehicleDetection/writeup.md

 So the overal pipeline is implemented in the `run()` function of the `VehicleFinder` class.

 After defining the sliding windows, I pass the windows to the classfier in order to get the prediction and the confidence score.
-The confidence score helps filtering the false positive.

-1. Create an empty list to receive positive detection windows
-2. Iterate over all windows in the list
-3. Extract the test window from original image
-4. Extract features for that window using single_img_features()
-5. Scale extracted features to be fed to classifier
-6. Predict using your classifier
-7. If positive (prediction == 1 and confidence score is higer than 0.99) then save the window
-8. Return windows for positive detections
+Here are several optimization that I have done:

+1. utilize the confidence score function of the SVC and filter the score
+2. applying the previous bounding box from the last frame to the heatmap
+3. Apply a heatmap threshold of 1
+4. Create a car object for each vehicle detection

 ![alt text][image4]
 ---